listeven/react-cocktail-generator/README.md

 This is a web application built using React.

-It utilizes a free JSON API provided by [TheCocktailDB] (https://www.thecocktaildb.com/).
+It utilizes a free JSON API provided by [TheCocktailDB](https://www.thecocktaildb.com/).

 This web application allows the user to search the database for a specific cocktail or for an ingredient in the database.